solid/authentication-panel/HttpSignature.md

 A Credential is a document describing certain properties of an agent.
 We can refer to such a document using a URL.

 If the Access Control Rule linked to in (2) specifies that only agents that can prove a certain property can access the resource, and the agent has such credentials, it can choose the right credentials depending on the user's policies on privacy or security.
-This may involve asking the user at that time or later, but in any case before engaging in (3) to confirm or make a choice.
+If the policies do not give a clear answer, the user agent will need to ask the user -- at that time or later, but in any case before engaging in the request (3) - to confirm authenticated access.

 Having selected a Credential, this can be passed in the response in (3) to the server by adding a `Credential:` header with as value a relative or absolute URL enclosed in `<` and `>`.
 As before we reserve the option of enclosing a relative URL in `>` and `<` to refer to a client side resource if some form of P2P extension of